 1. Discover your strengths

-Keeping a record of your accomplishments, no matter how big or small, can help identify your strengths.
+Keeping a record of your accomplishments helps identify your strengths.
 What are you great at doing or being?
 What are your natural abilities?
 We tend to focus on our weaknesses, instead of building on our strengths.
 Just imagine what you could accomplish and the impact of your actions when you spend time sharpening your strengths daily.